Variations on Licence

-Make changing any aspect of your license or club certificate a pain-free process with assistance from Lupton Fawcett’s team of Variation of Premises License Solicitors.
+Make changing any aspect of your licence or club certificate a pain-free process with assistance from Lupton Fawcett’s team of Variation of Premises Licence Solicitors.

-If you wish to change any aspect of your license or club certificate once it has been granted you need to apply to your Local Authority for a full or minor variation.
+If you wish to change any aspect of your licence or club certificate once it has been granted you need to apply to your Local Authority for a full or minor variation.

 Knowing which one to apply for can be difficult, and applying for the wrong one will lead to your application being rejected, costing you more time and additional fees.
 Our experienced licensing solicitors can identify which route you need to take from the start, saving you time and money.

-A Premises License covers all licensable activities carried out at your venue.
+A Premises Licence covers all licensable activities carried out at your venue.
 Licensable activities include:

 - Selling alcohol

 - Serving hot food and drink between 11pm and 5am

 From time-to-time, changes on your circumstances may require a change in your license.
 In these cases, a Variation of Premises Licence must be applied for.

 Premises Variation Licences fall under two categories: minor variations and major variations.

 Minor variations include changes which do not affect the licensing objectives of the premises, such as a change of Designated Premises Supervisor or minor changes to the layout our structure of the premises.
 Major variations are changes which promise to have a greater impact on the licence, such as changing the hours alcohol is served or making major changes to the licensed areas of the premises.